wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_importprivkey.md

 ---
-title: dash:importprivkey \[POST\] {disallowed}
+title: importprivkey  {disallowed} - Dash
-description: Adds a private key to your wallet.
-The key should be formatted in thewallet import format created by the dumpprivkey RPC.
+description: Example code for the importprivkey  {disallowed} json-rpc method. Сomplete guide on how to use importprivkey  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters